microsoft/FluidFramework/packages/dds/tree/docs/main/compatibility.md

 | [ForbiddenFieldCodec](../../src/feature-libraries/default-schema/noChangeCodecs.ts)           | N/A                             |
 | [DetachedNodeToFieldCodec](../../src/core/tree/detachedFieldIndexCodec.ts)                    | DetachedFieldSummaryData        |

-> Field kind codecs are actually corecursive with ModularChangeset's codec with respect to the encoded data.
-That doesn't significantly affect guidance around updating the persisted format.

-In this diagram, large borders represent 'top-level codecs', i.e. codecs which directly define the data format for a summary blob or op.
-Orange codecs provide explicit versions to the data they encode.

 Because all data is versioned at the top level, we can conceptually extend that version to include all other non-explicitly versioned containing data, even if that data isn't explicitly written by the same codec.
 For example, a format change in `SchemaChangeCodec` could be implemented by adding support for a new version on each of its nearest explicitly versioned consumers, i.e. `MessageCodec` and `EditManagerCodec`.
-This new version would use the same code for all bits of `MessageCodec`, `EditManagerCodec`, and `ChangeFamilyCodec`, but pass enough context down to `SchemaChangeCodec` to resolve to the newer format.
+This new version would use the same code for all bits of `MessageCodec`, `EditManagerCodec`, and `SharedTreeChangeFamilyCodec`, but pass enough context down to `SchemaChangeCodec` to resolve to the newer format.
 In this manner, the mapping between explicitly versioned data and implicitly versioned data for composed codecs is managed in code.

 ## Current code guidelines